-Georgia recount unearths more than 2,600 uncounted ballots in Floyd County
+Georgia recount unearths more than 2,600 uncounted ballots in Floyd County: Report

 The ballots marked the most significant issue uncovered